Ars-Linguistica/mlconjug3/README.rst

   | Translation flask API for the Helsinki NLP models available in the Huggingface Transformers library.
 - | `NLP-Suite`_
   | NLP Suite is a package of tools designed for non-specialists, for scholars with no knowledge or little knowledge of Natural Language Processing.
+- | `Runebook`_
+  | Runebook translates various references such as programming languages, frameworks, libraries, and APIs that software engineers refer to in development.
 - | `Gender Bias Visualization`_
   | This project offers tools to visualize the gender bias in pre-trained language models to better understand the prejudices in the data.
 - | `Text Adaptation To Context`_